- Home

 - Identify your strengths and transferable skills.

-- If you’re interested in applying for a professional role, then create a LinkedIn profile.
-Employers will often search for your profile before they decide whether or not to invite you to interview.
-Having a LinkedIn profile can help show potential employers that you’re tech-savvy and up to date with current trends.
+- If you’re interested in applying for a professional role, it’s useful to havea LinkedIn profile.
+Employers will often search for your profile before deciding whether to invite you to interview.
+Having a LinkedIn profile can help show potential employers that you’re tech-savvy and up-to-date with current trends.
 Our handy guide will show you how to maximise your LinkedIn profile.

 - Update your skills or learn new ones.